 Watch how to perform an experiment on the Orbit mini in just 5 minutes here or read a narrative by Chris Miller, Brandeis University, on his first experiments with the Orbit mini.

-The MECA16 recording chip contains a 4 x 4 array of circular microcavities in a highly inert polymer.
+The MECA16 recording chip contains an array of 16 circular microcavities in a highly inert polymer.
 An individually addressable Ag/AgCl microelectrode is placed on the bottom of each cavity.
 Lipid bilayers are automatically formed over each microcavity by remotely actuated painting (using the patented Ionera-SPREAD technology).
 The MECA-chip has been validated with a number of different ion channels including KcsA, gramicidin, alamethicin, OmpF, MspA etc.

 EasyRecon reconstitution kits are tailor-made for membrane transport proteins.
 They are designed to get the most out of your bilayer measurements.
 EasyRecon kits are optimized to be used with MECA chips regarding the automated bilayer formation and reconstitution protocols.
 For membrane proteins which are presently not included in our standard application catalogue, Ionera offers assay development at a fair price.